What Happens if You Get a DWI with a Provisional License in North Carolina

 If you’ve been charged with a provisional DWI in Mecklenburg County, then you should speak with a Charlotte DWI lawyer right away.
 We will review your situation and help you obtain the best possible outcome.
 Contact Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579 or use our online contact form

-Underage Drunk Drivers Will Be Charged With Provisional DWI
+Underage Drunk Drivers Will Be Charged With Provisional DWI in NC

 North Carolina’s zero tolerance law is found at North Carolina General Statute 20-138.3.
 The law provides that it is illegal for persons under the age of 21 to drive on a public vehicular area, road, or highway while drinking alcohol, or while there is any amount of alcohol or drugs in their system.
 However, the law specifically makes it legal to drive with a controlled substance in your system if it was “lawfully obtained and taken in therapeutically appropriate amounts.”